-Thursday 8:00 a.m. - Halter, Showmanship, Equine Riding, Timed Events

-Saturday 1:00 p.m. - Trail, Ranch, Reining

-Superintendents.....Sarah Brown, Darcy Tweady

-Assistant Superintendent.....Eric Brown

-SPECIAL RULES

-- 1. Read General 4-H rules & open class livestock rule 9 section C for health requirements. - Pre-entry due in Extension Office July 15.
+Thursday 8:00 a.m. - Halter, Showmanship, Equine Riding, Timed Events Saturday 1:00 p.m. - Trail, Ranch, Reining Superintendent......
+Darcy Tweady Assistant Superintendents......
+Cecilia Clemence, Jill Lang SPECIAL RULES 1.
+Read General 4-H rules & open class livestock rule 9 section C for health requirements.

+- 2. Pre-entry due by July 5 at ckff.fairentry.com.
 Equine's common name must be on all entries or you will not be allowed to show.
-ONLINE ENTRY REQUIRED, including Showmanship.

-3. 4-H Equine check-in time: Wednesday 3-7 p.m.
+ONLINE ENTRY - entries or you will not be allowed to show.
+ONLINE ENTRY REOUIRED, including Showmanship. - 3.
+4-H Equine check-in time: Wednesday 3-7 p.m.
 Removal time: 3 p.m.
-Sunday.

-- 4. ID's and class entries will be verified at check-in time when stalls are assigned. - All 4-H/FFA equine must be stalled in designated 4-H/FFA horse stalls or they will not be allowed to show in the 4-H/FFA Division. - 5.
+Sunday. - 4.
+ID's and class entries will be verified at check-in time when stalls are assigned.
+All 4-H/FFA equine must be stalled in designated 4-H/FFA horse stalls or they will not be allowed to show in the 4-H/FFA Division. - 5.
 Age of equine is figured from Jan.
 1. - 6.
 Exhibitor must be enrolled in the 4-H/FFA equine project and have a properly completed equine identification certificate(s) on file at Extension Office as of May 1. - 7.
 An equine may be shown by two family members that have completed an identification certificate for the same equine: however, no equine may be entered and shown twice in one class. - 8.
-Walk-trot classes: Horse cannot be entered in any other performance class that requires them to lope: excludes timed events.

-- All blue-ribbon halter class equine are eligible for open class.
+Walk-trot classes: Horse cannot be entered in any other performance class that requires them to lope: excludes timed events. - All blue-ribbon halter class equine are eligible for open class.
 All 4-H/FFA riding class exhibitors are eligible for open riding classes.
 Halter and Riding class winners at CKFF are NOT eligible for State Fair. - Halter class: Exhibitors will be assigned an exhibitor number.
 Riding class: Exhibitor will have two identical exhibitor numbers - one for each side of the saddle pad. - 11.
-The Kansas 4-H Horse Show dress code is mandatory for all classes:

-WESTERN DIVISION - Clothing and Equipment:

-- •Riders shall wear western hat, long sleeved shirts, trousers and western boots.
+The Kansas 4-H Horse Show dress code is mandatory for all classes: WESTERN DIVISION - Clothing and Equipment: - •Riders shall wear western hat, long sleeved shirts, trousers and western boots.
 The use of gloves, ties, spurs, chaps shall be optional. - •The use of protective gear, in place of a hat, is the optional choice of the exhibitors. - A western saddle and bridle is required. - Tapaderos are prohibited. - Equine will be ridden with a snaffle, curb, spade, half breed bit or with a rawhide, leather or rope hackamore (bosal).
 Bosals or nosebands are not permitted with a bit.
 Silver or fancy equipment will not count over good, clean working equipment. - Spurs should be dull ended or free rowel moving. - ENGLISH DIVISION SADDLE SEAT Clothing and Equipment - Jodhpur pants or skirt Flat saddle - Coat Shirt and tie - Full bridle, single curb single snaffle, or Pelham - Saddle derby, soft hat, top hat or protective headgear required in all other classes. - In equitation classes, informal conservative colors are suggested, including black, blue, gray, pants should be of same color.
-Day coats are not recommended in equitation classes. - In pleasure classes, a day coat or coat of contrasting color to the jodhpurs may be worn. - Informal matching equitation suit is also acceptable in pleasure classes. - 12.
-Superintendent may combine halter and/or performance classes to provide competition. - 13.
-Show management reserves the right to dismiss any animal from the arena and/or the fairgrounds if deemed unsafe. - 14.
-Rodeo contestants only in the 4-H Horse Arena from 6 p.m. until 9 p.m.
-Thursday, Friday, and Saturday. - 15.
-Require horse project members to attend one (1) meeting and one (1) activities in order to show.
+Day coats are not recommended in equitation classes. - In pleasure classes, a day coat or coat of contrasting color to the jodhpurs may be worn. - Informal matching equitation suit is also acceptable in pleasure classes.